 With Anyday, you can serve the rice directly in the dish that it was cooked in.
 Store leftovers by popping on the lid, pressing down the knob, and putting your Anyday in the fridge.
 (Fewer dishes to wash?
 That's going to be a yes from us.)

 Rice is the foundation of countless meals worldwide, so it's no wonder why it's one of our most popular and oft-searched for recipes.
-We've perfected a method that works for all types of white rice (short or long grain, jasmine, and basmati, etc.) so you can cook the kind you love with ease.
+From nutty and savory Turmeric Rice Pilaf with Almonds to simple and satisfying Buttery Herbed Rice, we've perfected a method that works for all types of white rice (short or long grain, jasmine, and basmati, etc.) so you can cook the kind you love with ease.
 Just keep in mind these tried-and-true tips:

 1. Rinse your rice first.